Pfizer's need for deal looms larger with earnings report

 Under British takeover law, AstraZeneca could reach out to Pfizer in August and Pfizer could make renewed overtures to its smaller rival in November.

 "I definitely think Pfizer will come back for Astra at a somewhat higher bid," Hershkovitz said.
-But he recommended Pfizer consider smaller targets whose treatments might broaden its existing research priorities, such as Belgium's UCB SA (UCB.BR) and Switzerland's Actelion Ltd ATLN.VX.
+But he recommended Pfizer consider smaller targets whose treatments might broaden its existing research priorities, such as Belgium's UCB SA and Switzerland's Actelion Ltd.

-Leerink Swann analyst Jason Gerberry has said it might make sense for Pfizer to buy Dublin-based generic drugmaker Actavis ACT.N, which itself just bought U.S. specialty drugmaker Forest Laboratories for $25 billion.
+Leerink Swann analyst Jason Gerberry has said it might make sense for Pfizer to buy Dublin-based generic drugmaker Actavis, which itself just bought U.S. specialty drugmaker Forest Laboratories for $25 billion.

 A fresh wave of patent expirations on Pfizer's top drugs is approaching.
 Its Celebrex painkiller faces generics in the United States late this year, while impotence treatment Viagra goes generic in 2017.
 The company's biggest product, Lyrica for nerve pain, loses U.S. patent protection by 2018.
 The three drugs have combined annual sales of almost $9 billion, and account for almost 20 percent of Pfizer's total revenue.

 Biotechs with drugs already on the market and which also have exciting technologies should be on Pfizer's wish list, said Navid Malik, analyst with London-based Cenkos Securities.
-He cited companies such as Celgene Inc (CELG.O) and Vertex Pharmaceuticals Inc (VRTX.O).
+He cited companies such as Celgene Inc and Vertex Pharmaceuticals Inc.

-Roger Pomerantz, who headed business development at Merck from 2010 until last summer, said the potential of Merck's immuno-oncology drugs - medicines which train the immune system to recognise cancer cells - was not recognised even within the company for several years after it acquired them.
+Roger Pomerantz, who headed business development at Merck from 2010 until last summer, said the potential of Merck's immuno-oncology drugs - medicines which train the immune system to recognize cancer cells - was not recognized even within the company for several years after it acquired them.

 "It's who you have on the inside helping you understand the science" that counts, he said.